davidshumway/ocr.gov.np-Biz-Crawl/README.md

 This PHP project scrapes businesses from http://www.ocr.gov.np/search/advanced_search.php.
 It is currently in progress.

-To run the project run from a command line:
+To run the project run from a command line:<br>
 ```php -f ocr.gov.np_biz_retrieval.php -- "[output folder]"```

 For example: